 Silence Doesn’t Save Lives

-Because nobody stopped them from leaving the wedding intoxicated, Evan’s fiancé crashed their car into a pole, killing her and injuring himself.
+Because nobody stopped them from leaving the wedding intoxicated, Evan’s fiancé crashed their car into a pole, tragically killing her and injuring himself.

 Please sign the "Courage to Intervene Promise" and Help Save Lives